 Piling everything on one person can unhinge the person

-There is a very interesting metaphor proposed in a book All-or-Nothing Marriage by Eli Finkel.
-In his book he discovered that in our relationships we expect our SO’s to wear many hats.
+There is a very interesting metaphor proposed in a book, All-or-Nothing Marriage by Eli Finkel.
+In his book he discovered that in our relationships we expect our SOs to wear many hats.
 Hats which were earlier given to many other people before the relationship.
-Hats get piled up on one head and might eventually crash on account of the toppling overflow of hats.
+Hats gets piled up one head and might eventually crash on account of the toppling overflow of hats.
 Get the idea?

-Eli Finkel also mentions that these ‘hats’ when distributed among family members, friends, acquaintances and associates will build a ‘diversified social portfolio’.
+Eli Finkel also mentions that these “hats”, when distributed about family members, friends, acquaintances and associates will build a “diversified social portfolio”.
 Having different people relate to us in different ways will keep the pressure off of piling our needs solely on our SO and will help us meet our distinct needs.

+But how will you incorporate OSOs in your life?
 It is pretty basic.
-There are roles that we assign our partners and expect them to live by it.
-It is to be remembered that just because SO’s don’t always share your interests, it doesn’t make them a lousy partner.
-We often quarrel with our partners trying to make them do things, be someone they are not.
+There are roles that we assign our partners and expect them to live by.
+If you like spending endless hours on rock climbing, or simply going to a business meeting with you, they might not be fond of it and it is okay for them to not want to do it.
+Remember that just because SOs don’t always share your interests, it doesn’t make them a lousy partner.
+We often quarrel with our partners, trying to make them do things, be someone they are not.
 Conflicts arise when you drag him to a mall during the winter sale or when you book tickets to a match knowing that watching a football match in the stadium is just not her thing.
-This is where our OSO’s step in.
+This is where our OSOs come in.

 You have your OSO who loves to shop, who loves talking about movie stars and how relationships work in real life.
 Chances are you will find a much better listener in this OSO than in your SO.